 For serious.
 Because as you go along in your blogging career, you will connect those addresses to other posts, to link parties, to pinterest, to Facebook.
 Those addresses of your posts will be pasted all over.
 THEN in the future, if you decide you want not-ugly addresses, and you change your permalink structure, you will BREAK all the links that exist already out there online.
 They will lead no where because you will have changed them.

 That would be very very bad.
 People would click on your pins or your Facebook posts and find…. nothing.
 (If this is sounding confusing, again trust me when I say that you don’t want to be changing your permalinks in the future.)

 Do you know when you click in from pinterest (or somewhere) and you end up at a “page not found” message?
 Or a page that says Error 404?
 THAT is what we create when we change permalinks down the line.

-I suggest using just the post title, (the way Melissa told you to do it).
+I suggest using just the post title.
 Having dates in your URL is not a great idea, because 2 years down the road people will SEE right away that the post is outdated.
 (Even if you’ve UPDATED it, the URL won’t change.)

 Google Analytics.
 A new addiction and a useful tool

 You’ve maybe never heard of it, but this is about to become your new best friend.